What Keywords do I rank for? The Fastest Ways to Find Out

 The Benefits of Knowing What Keywords You Rank For

 If you want to add even more fuel to the fire, show them the rankings of their top competitors that are outperforming them on keywords that their websites are already ranking for.

 Speaking of competitors, you can also see what keywords your own website ranks for and compare it to the competition.
 This is particularly helpful if you’re starting a new site and want to see what keywords your competitors are getting the most traffic from.

 Ok, so now that you know the why, let’s dive into the how!

-After you’ve added keywords to your website, Wincher will show you where in the search engine results we found each of your keywords, an estimate of how much traffic each keyword is bringing in, and the search volume.
+After you’ve added keywords to your website, Wincher will show you where in the search engine results algorithm has found each of your keywords, an estimate of how much traffic each keyword is bringing in, and the search volume.
 This data is extremely valuable for giving you an initial list of keywords to track without spending hours brainstorming.

-Also, remember what we mentioned earlier about presenting data to clients?
-Here’s a very powerful way to help sell them on your SEO services if they’re currently using Google Ads.
+Also, remember what I mentioned earlier about presenting data to your clients?
+Here’s a very powerful way to help sell them your SEO services if they’re currently using Google Ads.
 Show them the keywords they rank for that have high competition or a pricey cost-per-click (CPC).
-The competition metric in our tool refers to how competitive the keyword is on Google Ads.
+The competition metric in Wincher refers to how competitive the keyword is on Google Ads.
 So the higher it is, the more difficult (and expensive) the phrase will be to show up for in Google Ads.

 If the prospect’s site isn’t ranking in the top three organic positions for these keywords, and they’re paying for Google Ads, these should become the focus of your SEO efforts in your proposal.
 You can show them how much money you’ll be able to save them by ranking organically, rather than paying for every click.

 2. How to Find What Keywords Your Website Ranks for with Google Search Console